maranp/variadic-cpp/README.md

 # variadic-cpp
-demostration of using variadic templates
+demonstration of using variadic templates